CatholicTV: Programming

 CatholicTV often broadcasts live coverage of the ordinations and installations of newly appointed diocesan bishops, and presents programming from the Vatican Television Center, including coverage of the journeys of Pope Francis.

+Catholic Television of San Antonio (CTSA-15) provides some locally produced content for CatholicTV and regularly sends news content for CTV's show, This is the Day.

 A partial listing of CatholicTV programs: